ostef/jai-fmt/README.md

 println :: inline (value : $T) -> length : s64
 ```

-The return value of these functions is the final UTF-8 length of the resulting string, not the actual number of characters that have been written.
+The return value of these functions is the number of UTF-8 units (bytes) needed for the final string, not the actual number of bytes that have been written.

-Calling `format_buffered` with a null buffer is valid, and it effectively computes the final length of the resulting string.
-The type `T` cannot be void though, so if you want to pass null, cast it to a valid buffer type, like `Fmt_Buffer`.
+Calling `format_buffered` with a null buffer is valid, and it effectively computes the final length of the resulting UTF-8 string.
+The type `T` cannot be void though, so if you want to pass null, cast it to a valid buffer type pointer, like `Fmt_Buffer`.

 The procedures that write to a buffer are at export scope, so you can use them without having to call `format` or `format_buffered`.
 Same for parsing a format, and writing an argument with field width handling (`write_arg`).